 People say 'You've got cancer, let's get you physically better,' but they neglect the mental health side.
 The Trust is almost solely focused on rehabilitating the mental health side and connecting people."

-Whether you're looking forward to your next trip or are new to the Trust, there are lots of other ways to get involved and stay supported all year round.
 From signposting to further support and inspirational 'My Life Now' stories of young people supported by the Trust after treatment.
 Or brush up your sailing skills before your next trip with our Trust Tutorials YouTube series and listen to the latest episode of our Sound Waves podcast.
-Whatever else you need, we are here.

-Find out more about Ammarah's Story
+Find out more about Omar's Story